 Cathy is responsible for publicizing POV's programs and initiatives to media and consumers.
 She joined POV in 2003 after five years as manager of program press relations at PBS.
 Previously, she served as public relations director at Bravo and the Independent Film Channel; Group W Satellite Communications, where she managed PR for TNN: The Nashville Network; Westwood One Radio Networks; and D.L.
 Blackman, where she promoted classical music artists and IMAX movies.
 She was also the manager of press, advertising and promotion for NBC and ABC Radio.

-Aubrey started at POV as an intern in 2011, and worked briefly as Special Events Coordinator before moving into a full time position as Community Engagement and Education Coordinator.
-Prior to joining POV, she spent three years as an environmental educator and deckhand aboard wooden sailing ships, including the Hudson River Sloop Clearwater, which was co-founded by Pete Seeger.
-She has also worked as an Event Manager for UnionDocs, a documentary art space in Brooklyn, and served as a Production Assistant on a number of independent film and theater productions.
-Aubrey graduated from Whitman College with bachelor's degree in Rhetoric and Film Studies.
+Aubrey has been at POV since 2011.
+Along with her team, Aubrey develops national strategic outreach campaigns for POV documentaries.
+She also works with public television stations, community organizations and educators to present more than 600 screenings across the country, and to produce and distribute accompanying resources such as discussion guides and lesson plans.
+Prior to joining POV, Aubrey worked as an environmental educator aboard wooden sailing ships, including the Hudson River Sloop Clearwater, co-founded by Pete Seeger.
+She has also worked as POV's special events coordinator, as an event manager at UnionDocs in Brooklyn, and as a production assistant on a number of independent film and theater productions.
+Aubrey graduated from Whitman College with a bachelor's degree in Rhetoric and Film Studies

 David has worked on the POV website, since its infancy, helping to develop and improve it as well as producing special features.
 David also oversees and administers POV's internal computer network, maintaining hardware and software for the POV staff.
 Prior to joining POV, David, served on the staff of CyberEd, an 18-wheeler Internet classroom that toured nationwide.
 Since 1997, David has worked independently as a computer consultant, specializing in systems, networks and Web design and construction.